Greenwood v0.19.0

 $ npx @greenwood/init@latest --install

-We have a lot of ideas and plans to add more capabilities to this command like scaffolding from an existing repository and creating a prompt based interface to make adding and navigating options more ergonomic, so please feel free to follow along or join the discussion!
+We have a lot of ideas and plans to add more capabilities to this command like scaffolding from an existing repository and creating a prompt based interface to make adding and navigating options more ergonomic, so please feel free to follow along or join the discussion (opens in a new window)!

-Reminder, if you've built something with Greenwood, submit a PR to our README and add it to the list! ✌️
+Reminder, if you've built something with Greenwood (opens in a new window), submit a PR to our README (opens in a new window) and add it to the list! ✌️

 HTML Include Plugin